Drarox/Backend-Benchmark/README.md

 # Backend Benchmark

-A fully automated benchmarking suite comparing popular backend frameworks (Python, Go, Node, Deno, Bun).
+A fully automated benchmarking suite comparing popular backend frameworks (Python, Go, Node, etc.).
 It measures performance on a consistent JSON-processing route and outputs a standalone HTML dashboard with visual results.

 ## ⚡ What It Does